 Visual hierarchy is a broad principle designers use to organize elements in their work and show order of importance or create visual flow.

 Examples of visual hierarchy are all around us.
 Movie posters, newspapers, websites, even your phone’s lock screen — all of these use visual hierarchy to communicate the relative importance of information.

 As a reader, your eye is naturally drawn to the element that stands out most in any given visual.
 That’s often the largest thing, but not always.

-Designers use visual hierarchy to provide subtle guidance to the reader about the order in which information should be consumed.
+Designers use visual hierarchy (often paired with emphasis) to provide subtle guidance to the reader about the order in which information should be consumed.
 They also use this principle to show how different pieces of information relate to one another.

 Visual hierarchy as a concept has its roots in the Gestalt philosophy that emerged in Germany during the early part of the 20th century.
 The primary premise of this school of thought is humans perceive patterns or entire compositions, rather than just their individual components.